mmlj4/ansible_slackware_postfix_mailstack/README.md

 # ansible_slackware_postfix_mailstack
-A set of Ansible playbooks to set up Postfox and friends on Slackware.
+A set of Ansible playbooks to set up Postfix and friends on Slackware.